 This internationally acclaimed Faulty Towers Dining Experience is back!
 Book your table early or there will be none left to book as every year the show sells out.
 Most of the show is unscripted.
 Anything can happen during your three-course serving of mayhem, laughter & fun.
 The Faulty Towers Dining Experience is a wonderful experience but the food… well just don’t order the duck!

-Sydney International Rowing Regatta – Penrith – 27th March to 2nd April
+Sydney International Rowing Regatta – Penrith – 23rd to 29th March 2020

 The Sydney International Rowing Regatta is the biggest regatta in Australia attracting the best rowers from around globe.
 A highlight is when it’s ‘Aussie against Aussie’ as NSW beats all the other states to win the Interstate Regatta Trophy.
 Well maybe…

 Blue Mountains Music Festival, Katoomba – 13th to 15th March 2020